top of page

 Ignore me doing my best alpaca impression to mimic the skis - the Rab Khroma Kinetic looks dead smart in Orion Blue colourway

 The Khroma is a lightweight, breathable, stretchy jacket designed for skiing and specifically - although not limited to - ski touring.
 Straight off the bat, at least on the surface, there are a couple of drawbacks here; it only has a 20-denir face fabric, really soft for ski jackets that normally push 80 denir, and it is waterproof rated to 20,000m³ (not bad, not great).
 But to call these drawbacks is missing the point of the jacket.
 Its a ski touring jacket.
-A 20 denir flexible face fabric allows it to breather far more than a heavier face fabric, and 20,000mm³ hydrostatic head is more than sufficient for almost all skiing needs (which reminds me, I really need to do a piece on waterproofing).
+A 20 denir flexible face fabric allows it to breathe far more than a heavier face fabric, and 20,000mm³ hydrostatic head is more than sufficient for almost all skiing needs (which reminds me, I really need to do a piece on waterproofing).

 And boy is this thing light and flexible.
 I barely noticed I was wearing it, which, for me at least, is a golden rule of high quality outdoor clothing.
 I didn't feel it rustling, I didn't feel its weight, and I didn't feel it restricting me as I tried to move.
 As I got moving in it I really noticed the breathability, as it turned into quite a warm day.
 It vented heat really well.